CristiL1202/Web_scraping_Forecast/README.md

 # Web_scraping_Forecast
 Web_scraping_Weather_forecast to a Gsheet

-This is the file were the I web_scraped weater_data_forecast from site http://www.climatemps.com
+This is the file were data is web_scraped as weater_data_forecast from site http://www.climatemps.com

 The main purpose of this application was to update the forecast module of #IrrigationManager to obtain the forecast automatically: